nats-io/nats-architecture-and-design/adr/ADR-60.md

     - WorkQueue or Interest stream: durable consumer.
 The user doesn't (need to) manage the consumer but can see it when using the JetStream API.
 It's automatically created in the background when the mirroring/sourcing starts.
 The consumer is deleted on a best-effort basis if the mirror/source config is removed, however the user may need to manually delete this durable consumer if this fails.
+Note the potentially unexpected behavior described above for auto-created consumers on WorkQueue streams.
 - Full control over the consumer lifecycle and configuration:
     - The user pre-creates a durable consumer to be used for the stream mirroring/sourcing.
     - Intended to be used if the simple stream config approach doesn't fit the use case, primarily for security reasons